Transparent Rewriting by Async-Materialized View

 Summaryβ

-Storage Overhead: Materialized views require additional storage space to save precomputed results.
-When creating materialized views, a trade-off between query performance improvement and storage space consumption needs to be considered.
+- Space Overhead: Materialized views require additional storage space to save the pre-computed results.
+When creating materialized views, it is necessary to balance the improvement in query performance and the consumption of storage space.